aviwidgerson8/aviwidgerson8.github.io/output/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-december-2020- news-notes/index.md

 - [ ] What is cVIGIL mobile app ?
 What is its utility purpose ?
 - [ ] What is the ceiling of 75L in MPLADS is it a mandatory implementation ceiling or limiting ceiling ?
 - [ ] What is National Health Agency ?
 What are its functions ?
 Who is its authority ?
-- [ ] #statistics As per NHA's report on PM-JAY, private hospitals account for over half of empanelled hospitals, nearly 2/3rd of claims by volume & 3/4th of claim outlays in the scheme
 - [ ] What is funding split b/w Centre & States in PM-JAY ?
 - [ ] What is the objective of NITI's recently released Vision 2035: Public Health Surveillance in India ?
 - [ ] What is the difference b/w China & India in their economic growth & poverty reduction trajectories ?